kcodeg123/GitHubCopilotDemo/3.Copilot-Chat/README.md

 Now try these prompts

-        Explain the selected regex code
+* Explain the selected regex code
-        Make this code more readable (OR Better, try the slash command **/doc** to automatically add comments.
+* Make this code more readable (OR Better, try the slash command `\doc` to automatically add comments.
 Better from in-line chat)
-        Seperate out the validation functions and add more comments
+* Seperate out the validation functions and add more comments

 Code is now in separate functions with comments and the variables now have much more meaningful names